Roosted7/Tanks-EPO3/README.md

 This is a placeholder for the very tight schedule that is in production as you are reading this!

 ## Cakes, the most important part of our success
-1. Thomas taart counter: 1.5
+1. Thomas taart counter: 3
-2. Tijd taart counter: 1 duizend
+2. Tijs taart counter: 1